-By Jock Monteith 23rd November 2018
+By Jock Monteith 24th February 2023

-Actioning and sticking to an optimised daily fishing 'battle plan' is an important part of success in Scottish salmon fishing especially through the early Spring months when locating salmon is not just as 'easy' as it is later on in the season.
+Actioning and sticking to an optimised daily fishing 'battle plan' is an important part of success in Scottish salmon fishing especially through the early Spring months when locating salmon is sometimes not just as 'easy' as it is later on in the season.

-A Salmon Fishing Box Ticking Exercise
+A Salmon Fishing Water Coverage Box Ticking Exercise

 When you're allocated your pools for the morning or afternoon fishing session you need to know exactly where and how often your fishing plan is going to take your fly or lure over the various known 'hot spots'.
 In addition to that you need to make sure you're thoroughly covering all of the other areas where there may be a salmon holding.
 In other words drop the casual 'willy nilly' approach and get serious with your water coverage as that is far more relevant for success in salmon fishing than how elegant your Spey cast is looking!

 Why To Work The Law Of Averages In Salmon Fishing